R O S E T T A S T O N E R E P L I C A S for sale

 A few months later, the rebel priesthood surrendered.
 Ptolemy decreed a general amnesty for the rebels (except for the leaders).
 He allowed many of the priests to retain their homes and wealth, decreed a national celebration of the jubilee of his reign and gave the people a tax break (for real!).
 Ptolemy also declared himself a deity to be worshipped in all temples of Egypt, with a facsimile of himself in stone to be the object of veneration with the burning of incense and prayer 3 times per day.

-His final decree was that the entire record of this adventure be inscribed in stone in the three languages of the kingdom and that the decree should be placed prominently in all temples in Egypt and other important places and towns.
+His final decree was that the entire record of this adventure be inscribed in stone in the Egyptian and Greek languages of the kingdom and that the decree should be placed prominently in all temples in Egypt and other important places and towns.
 Hence the Rosetta Stone.

 O